m-j-rahman/civilization_5_mods/README.md

 * African Forest Elephant replaced by Barca, a unique Great General.
 It has higher Movement, debuffs nearby enemy units, and also acts as a Great Admiral.
 * Quinquereme changed to Naval Ranged unit, like the Byzantine Dromon.
 It has 10 Combat Strength, 11 Ranged Strength, 2 Range, Quick Study promotion, and upgrades into Galleass.

+### Civ Buffs - Iroquois:
+The Iroquois are the weakest civ besides Venice.
+Their unique ability doesn't work as intended, their unique building is worse than the normal version, and their unique unit is usually pointless.
+This mod tries to fix all of that.
+* Trait completely replaced.
+It now provides the Woodsman promotion to all military land units, and +1 Production from unimproved Forest and Jungle tiles.
+* Longhouse is no longer cheaper to build, but now gives the same production bonus as the normal Workshop, as well as +1 Production from Forest and Jungle tiles.
+* Mohawk Warrior now replaces Longswordsman instead of Swordsman.
+It is available at Metal Casting instead of Steel.

 ### Civ Buffs - Japan:
 Japan is one of the weakest civs.
 All of its bonuses look better than they actually are and quickly become redundant.
 This mod buffs Japan while keeping the current style of the civ.
 * Trait now also provides a +10% Combat Bonus. +2 Culture from Fishing Boats instead of +1.